getodk/docs/src/central-projects.rst

    .. image:: /img/central-projects/list.png

-When you click on its name, you will be taken to its management page.
+You can also see in this list the Forms in each Project.
+You can click on a Form to navigate directly to it, or click on any of the numbers to see only Submissions in that state.
+Otherwise, click on a Project name to see its details.

    .. image:: /img/central-projects/overview.png

 Here, you will find some basic details about the project, and a listing of all the forms in the project.
+The text at the top of the Projects page is customizable per Project by Administrators and Project Managers, and can include tables, formatted text, links, images, and anything else supported by Markdown.

 You can click on any form name to :ref:`manage that form <central-forms-overview>` and view its submission data.

 .. _central-project-settings: